 The Union Institute & University's Doctor of Education program follows a practitioner-scholar model.
 The professional practice of education, informed by scholarly inquiry, is the program’s primary focus.
 The program employs a developmental approach, where expectations of competency increase as students proceed through the sequence of seminars, supervised internships, and completion of other requirements.
 Students will assume increased responsibility and independence as they progress from their first year to completion.
 Graduates of the program are expected to be competent and ethical professionals and leaders in the field of education.

 Attentiveness to Social Justice

-A concern for the goal of social justice is incorporated into the program of study for each of the Ed.D. program’s two areas of specialization: Educational Leadership and Higher Education.
+A concern for the goal of social justice is incorporated into the program of study for each of the Doctor of Education (Ed.D.) program’s two areas of specialization: Educational Leadership and Higher Education.

 Engagement of Differences